ikoevska/docs/docs/ui/professional-ui-components/Calendar/Styling/day-view.md

 Use `dayEventsViewStyle` with a `DayEventsViewStyle` instance.
 The instance provides the following styling options:

-* `backgroundColor`: Sets the background color for the events view.
+* `backgroundColor`: Gets or sets the background color for the events view.
-* `timeLabelFormat`: Sets the display format for time labels in the timeline.
+* `timeLabelFormat`: Gets or sets the display format for time labels in the timeline.
-* `timeLabelTextColor`: Sets the color of the time labels in the timeline.
+* `timeLabelTextColor`: Gets or sets the color of the time labels in the timeline.
-* `timeLabelTextSize`: Sets the font size of the time labels in the timeline.
+* `timeLabelTextSize`: Gets or sets the font size of the time labels in the timeline.

 ## allDayEventsViewStyle

 Use `allDayEventsViewStyle` with an `AllDayEventsViewStyle` instance.
 The instance provides the following styling options:

-* `backgroundColor`: Sets the background color for the area where All Day events are shown.
+* `backgroundColor`: Gets or sets the background color for the area where All Day events are shown.
-* `allDayText`: Sets the text indicating that the top area shows All Day events.
+* `allDayText`: Gets or sets the text indicating that the top area shows All Day events.
 * `allDayTextIsVisible`: Shows or hides the text indicating that the top area shows All Day events.

 ## Example

-The following example shows the use of the of `dayEventsViewStyle` and `allDayEventsViewStyle`:
+The following example shows the use of `dayEventsViewStyle` and `allDayEventsViewStyle`:

 <snippet id='calendar-dayview-styling'/>